To tally or not to tally? (or about use of quantity unknown clause)

 It is no doubt that in the circumstances the Master is subject to fall under pressure of the Shippers and their agents.
 Another case is when the tally for the ship was in fact carried out by an independent company appointed by the shipowner or charterer but the Master does insist on the ‘quantity unknown’ remark.
 In this case the Master may be denied his assertion that those reported to him by the independent company are figures of the company, not of the ship herself.
 (It is also worthwhile noting here that to obtain permission to serve the ship the company has to introduce itself and its clients to the cargo forwarders and to the port.
 If the tally count is carried out at the request of the shipowner/charterer, they regard the tally as the ship’s tally).

-1. The ‘quantity unknown’ clause is usually not accepted by ‘steel’ Shippers whose cargoes are transshipped via local ports.
+So, having conducted a great number of independent steel pre- loading surveys and tally works wecan confirm two facts:- The ‘quantity unknown’ clause is usually not accepted by ‘steel’ Shippers whose cargoes are transshipped via local ports.
 The Master may be forced to agree to the figures provided by the Shippers as the ship’s non-participation in verifying of quantity of the loaded cargo does not escape local obligations to do this.

-2. Certainly, the worst position is simply to insert the figures provided by the shippers and not make any attempt to verify them.
+- Certainly, the worst position is simply to insert the figures provided by the shippers and not make any attempt to verify them.
 The best position is to load the ship under ship’s tally count or under tally count performed by an independent company appointed by the shipowners or charterers.
 Is there any need to do so?
 Definitely, yes.
 Below are only two of the problems

-• loading is in progress, a parcel of cargo left the storage but did not arrive alongside the ship, port’s storage workers say that the parcel is loaded but in fact it disappeared on its way to the ship the decision could be very simple - to add on paper this parcel to the quantity of the loaded cargo.
+which may appear on loading:- loading is in progress, a parcel of cargo left the storage but did not arrive alongside the ship, port’s storage workers say that the parcel is loaded but in fact it disappeared on its way to the ship the decision could be very simple - to add on paper this parcel to the quantity of the loaded cargo.

-• one particular car delivered to the port does not contain the cargo of particular size; at the same way - with mixing of units’ dimensions - it is discharged at the storage into one big pile; such mixed delivery and storage along with congestion of the storage may result in miscount of the cargo upon receipt at the port, and it is no wonder when shipping order for the cargo from this pile contains quantity and dimensions of the plates which differ from their actual ones.
+- one particular car delivered to the port does not contain the cargo of particular size; at the same way - with mixing of units’ dimensions - it is discharged at the storage into one big pile; such mixed delivery and storage along with congestion of the storage may result in miscount of the cargo upon receipt at the port, and it is no wonder when shipping order for the cargo from this pile contains quantity and dimensions of the plates which differ from their actual ones.

 To tally or not to tally?
 This question should be decided by a shipowner taking into account the particularities of each case.
 Tally count of cargo, arranged for by a shipowner/charterer would certainly serve the best protection of a carrier’s interests.
 However tally service, as it is known, presumes monetary expenses.
 Thus, appointing tallymen, the shipowner should bear in mind financial expediency of the cargo counting and, of course, the fact of claims for short-landing of cargoes on the subject direction, should any occur.